 Tyre size and tyre pressure for the Honda CB300F

-The Honda CB300F has the following tyres and tyre sizes standard:
+The Honda CB300F has the following tyres and tyre sizes standard.
+The manual also recommends the following tyre pressures.

 About the Honda CB300F

-The small displacement engine requires a generous hand on the throttle.
-With a 286cc single-cylinder engine, albeit one that is liquid cooled, DOHC and fuel-injected, and Moto3-inspired.
-Power off idle is soft, and the short gearing of the CB300F’s six-speed transmission.
+The small displacement engine on the Honda CB300 does require a generous hand on the throttle through.
+With a 286cc single-cylinder engine, albeit one that is liquid cooled, DOHC and fuel-injected, and Moto3-inspired, power off idle is soft.
+The short gearing of the CB300F’s six-speed transmission helps you get up to speed faster.

-Right-side-up front forks come with 4.65 inches of travel and blackout fork sliders to match the rims.
-The rear monoshock works on a progressive-link system, provides 4.07 inches of travel and sports a five-slot, preload adjuster.
+The suspension is basic as you’d expect, but functional.
+The front forks are conventional (right-side-up) units with 4.65 inches of travel and blackout fork sliders to match the rims.
+The rear monoshock has a progressive-link system, with 4 inches of travel and a five-slot preload adjuster.

 Manual for the Honda CB300F

-The above maintenance schedule comes directly from the user’s manual for the Honda CB300R.
+The above maintenance schedule comes directly from the user’s manual for the Honda CB300F.

 You can download it from here.